cmateu/galstreams/README.md

 **DESCRIPTION:**

-mwstreams is a Python Library and Toolkit for visualizing streams and overdensities known in the Milky Way (MW).
+mwstreams is a Python Library and Package for visualizing streams and overdensities known in the Milky Way (MW).
+It is introduced in Mateu et al. (2017b, submitted, soon on arXive) .

-The main contributions of this toolkit are the following:
+The main contributions of this package are the following:

 - The current distribution provides tools to handle and plot each stream's footprint in different coordinate systems.